 After a comprehensive search, interview and offer process, you might think it’s time to sit back and relax, but not yet.
 Candidates still get calls, some of them tempting, between when they accept a new offer and when they start the new job.
 It’s always advisable to have a backup in case something happens between your candidate accepting the offer and the start date.
 If you had a strong number two candidate, keep them apprised during the process.
 They will respect you for this.
 If you don’t, they’ll likely be gone or less interested, and you’ll need to start the process all over again.

 Finally, focus on having a smooth, welcoming onboarding process.
-Keep the candidate appraised of progress throughout any background checking, equipment provisioning and other formalities, and treat them like an employee that they are soon to be, in terms of communication, closing any loops, etc. The hiring team should be working on a good First day welcome and a plan for the first days and weeks, to make sure the new employee gets off to a strong start (especially if they are working remotely!).
+Keep the candidate appraised of progress throughout any background checking, equipment provisioning and other formalities.
+And treat them like an employee that they are soon to be, in terms of communication, closing any loops, etc. The hiring team should be working on a good “first day welcome.”
+And this should provide a clear plan for the first days and weeks.
+Consequently, this will help to ensure that the new employee gets off to a strong start — especially if they are working remotely!

 Have questions?
-We’ve placed thousands of IT candidates and have helped our clients adopt processes to fill positions quickly and with a minimum of surprises along the way.
+We’ve placed thousands of IT candidates.
+And we’ve helped our clients adopt processes to fill positions quickly and with a minimum of surprises along the way.
 Let us know if we can be of service to you!

 About Benchmark IT –Technology Talent